 - Fill a balloon with room temperature water.

 - I suggest that you pre-scoop the ice cream into cups in order to save time at the end of the lesson.

 - Be aware that in the video used for engagement in the introduction of the activity defines solids as containing particles of matter that are close together, however that is not the case for solid ice used in this activity.
-Ice has unique properties and even though it is solid the particles are space farther apart in solid ice than in liquid water, which is not common for a solid form of matter compared to its liquid form, and it doesn’t follow the example from the video.
+Ice has unique properties and even though it is solid the particles are spaced farther apart in solid, ice than in liquid water.
+This is not common for a solid form of matter compared to its liquid form, and it doesn’t follow the example from the video.

 - This is a link to a picture sort that you can use after the first or second day of the lesson.

 - This is also a link to a cut and paste sorting activity that can be used for older students.

 Day 1 Learning Objective: Matter vocabulary – matter, solid, liquid, gas

 - Step 1: Show the video introduction to matter.

 - Step 2: Divide the students up into three groups.
 One for solids, one for liquids and one for gas.